 5.1 Surround channels provide the ability to control a discrete 5.1 source as a single channel.
-The system can have up to 24 surround channels.
+The system can have up to 24 or 35 surround channels depending on the DSP configuration purchased.
 A surround channel consists of a surround master and the paths which are used to construct it.